Best Insider Threat Detection Tools: Top 7 in 2026

 Key features include:

-• Automated permissions remediation: Detects over-permissioned users and automatically revokes unnecessary access to reduce the insider threat blast radius.
+- Automated permissions remediation: Identifies over-permissioned users and removes unnecessary access to reduce risk.

 Source: Varonis